aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 ## Setup & Configuration<a name="setup_configuration"></a>

 Let's start by importing the necessary libraries and defining the configuration.
-I'm using stock market data as the example dataset; it's freely available via Yahoo Finance and has enough complexity to demonstrate the transformation capabilities.
+We are using stock market data as the example dataset; it's freely available via Yahoo Finance and has enough complexity to demonstrate the transformation capabilities.

 ```python